For Those Aboot to Rock: Live at the Commodore

-For Those Aboot To Rock: Live at the Commodore is a live performance DVD by the Canadian Heavy Metal band Strapping Young Lad, released in 2004 by Century Media.
+For Those Aboot to Rock: Live at the Commodore is a live performance DVD by the Canadian heavy metal band Strapping Young Lad, released in 2004 by Century Media.
 A CD version was released along with the 2013 "Metal for the Masses" reissue of City to celebrate Century Media's 25th anniversary.

+Exclaim! noted about it in its review, "The DVD just emphasises the fact that in order to truly appreciate the 'unstoppable force' and humour that is SYL, you need to see it live."